canvas-medical/documentation/collections/_api/documentreference.md

           - name: description
             type: string
             required_in: create
-            description: The title of the underlying Canvas Document related to this DocumentReference resource.
-            create_description: The title of the underlying Canvas Document related to this DocumentReference resource.
-It requires standard Document titles.
+            description_for_all_endpoints: The title of the underlying Canvas Document related to this DocumentReference resource.
+            create_and_update_description: It requires standard document titles that must be matched to the document provided in the coding type attribute.
+See the table above with the available loinc codes and their associated description.
           - name: content
             type: array[json]
+            required_in: create
             description: >-
               Document referenced<br><br>
               **Note: There is a temporary extension on Attachment that will contain the presigned URL for the Attachment; this will be provided while we migrate to static URLs that will require bearer authentication to retrieve attachment files.
 Use this extension for backward-compatible URLs until the migration is completed.**